alvi83252-dot/The-CRUDs---HackSussex/README.md

 We used Gemini because the project depends on understanding submitted images, not just storing them.
 Google’s Gemini API is designed for multimodal input, including image understanding, and supports tasks such as image classification and visual reasoning without necessarily requiring a separate specialised computer vision pipeline.
 That makes it a strong fit for a hackathon prototype where we needed an AI layer that could quickly support practical validation tasks.
-For BinFinder, Gemini is especially useful because it helps us answer questions such as:
+For BinBuddy, Gemini is especially useful because it helps us answer questions such as:
 •	Does this image actually contain a bin?
 •	Does the image look relevant to the submitted report?
 •	Can we estimate an approximate fill level from what is visible?